-Outbound and internal linking is very important for optimising your landing pages.
+Outbound and internal linking is very important for optimizing your landing pages.
 Using outbound links to relevant and authoritative websites is a relevancy indicator to search engines which also helps search engines to identify your page’s topic.
 Having authoritative outbound links will show that your page is relevant to established relevant websites.

-Internal links can also be used to boost the optimisation of your landing pages as adding internal links can help spread the link weight around your website.
+Internal links can also be used to boost the optimization of your landing pages as adding internal links can help spread the link weight around your website.
 By connecting your content, search engines will have a clear understanding of your website structure and it can establish which sites are more important.

 It’s also important to use both outbound and internal links naturally as the readability for users is also important.
 Adding links to anchor text can make your content appear more natural and flow together.